mokeyballs/github.io/README.md

-# 🧠 Jake’s Logseq Public Notes (EMBRACING AI AS A PROMPT ENGINER)
+# 🧠 Jake’s Logseq Public Notes
+(EMBRACING AI AS A PROMPT ENGINEER)

 This repository hosts my public Logseq journals and notes, which have been cleaned, curated, and published as a simple GitHub Pages site.